re-vault/revault-demo/README.md

 ### Improvements

-Of course, both the architecture and the demo are still in active development, and may (read will) be perfected in the near future !
+Of course, both the architecture and the demo are still in active development, and may (read will) be perfected in the near future!

 My focus is currently the feerate problem.